London is simultaneously one of the most modern cities on earth, while at the same time boasting a rich history that’s clearly visible at every turn.

 Tea – You can’t go to England without drinking a cup of tea, a national obsession amongst Brits.
 English Breakfast, Earl Grey and Yorkshire Tea are some of the most popular.

-Also don’t miss fish & chips, pie & mash, and a full English breakfast.
+Also don’t miss fish & chips, pie & mash, and a full English breakfast!

 When to Visit

-England has notoriously poor weather for much of the year, and though London is a year round city, if you’re after warmer, drier weather then it’s best to visit during the summer months.
+England has notoriously poor weather for much of the year, and though London is a year-round city, if you’re after warmer, drier weather then it’s best to visit during the summer months.

-How to Get Around
+How to Get Around London

 Within the centre you can hire self-service bicycles at docking stations across the city.
 There are also black cabs or taxis, but these can work out to be far more expensive than other methods of transport.

 There is genuinely something here for everyone, from great restaurants, incredible architecture and classic hotels, it’s a place that you can come back to again and again and keep discovering new things.

-Like it?
-Pin it! 🙂
+Like This Article?
+Pin it!